University of Colorado Grading System – 4.0 Scale

 - F failure, no credit allowed 0.0

-A plus/minus grading system may be used.
+A plus/minus grading system must be used.
 A '+' increases the numeric grade by 0.3 units while a '–' decreases the numeric grade by 0.3 units.
 'A+,' 'F–' and 'F+' grades are not allowed.

 Pass/Fail Grading Option

 Students may select the pass/fail grading option for any course.
 Students should contact their advisor to review restrictions regarding the pass/fail option.
 In most cases, the instructor will not have knowledge of the student's pass/fail grade option.

 For pass/fail courses, the instructor submits a letter grade and the system converts the grade to a P or F. Passing grades appear on the transcript as a P, do not affect the student's grade point average, and the earned credit may count toward the overall degree as long as there are no restrictions.
 F grades appear on the transcript, have the same impact to the grade point average as a graded course and the student will not earn credit for that course.

 Students must decide on taking a course pass/fail by the Census date published on the Academic caldendar for each term.
 Students are rarely allowed to change their pass/fail status after this deadline, and never after graded assignments are due.
 In order to elect for a P/F grade rather than a letter grade, students must submit a Schedule Adjustment Form to the Office of the Registrar by Census and instructor permission is not required.

 A No Credit grading option is an official audit and carries no credit towards graduation requirements.
 The 'NC' grade is automatically indicated on the course grade sheet and published on the student's transcript.
 Students rarely select the No Credit grading option.

 It is up to the student and instructor to formulate policies for course attendance, participation and graded exercises.